Section 1 Chapter 01

 “I’m gonna fucking puke.
 I’m gonna fucking puke” my mom said.

 “Bathroom is right there, Lisa.” my dad nodded towards a closed door as he unbuckled his belt.
-He put it around my leg as tight as he could, and buckled it.
+He put it around my leg as tight as he could, buckling it to make a tourniquet.

 My mom puked on the floor.